• Skip to primary navigation

 Is Cedar tied to a specific denomination of Christianity?
 Expand

 Cedar is nondenominational in its Christian worldview and acceptance of the Apostles' Creed.
+See our statement of faith here.
 Our theology classes use the Westminster Catechism and a Reformed theology curriculum from the Rafiki Foundation.
 Cedar was the first non-African school to pilot the theology curriculum from The Rafiki Foundation in 2019.
 Our teachers sign the broadly Christian Statement of Faith posted on our website.
 Our parents do not have to confess the Statement of Faith, but instead sign on that they accept that their children will be taught in accordance with it.

 What extracurriculars does Cedar offer?
 Expand